sbb-design-systems/lyne-components/src/components/sbb-train/readme.md

 # sbb-train

-A sbb-train is a container element for one to x sbb-sectors.
+A sbb-train is a container element for one to x sbb-wagons or sbb-blocked-passages.
 It has a direction indicator with a label for the travel direction and the destination station.
 It is used inside the sbb-train-formation element.

 **Note:**
 The accessibility-label should be used to give further information about the leaving direction of the train.